elsamoheg/Lists/freeCodeCamp.md

 ### freeCodeCamp Links

+1. Learn User Interface and User Experience Design in this hands-on web development course.
+You'll build a wireframe, convert it into a design in Figma, and ultimately code a working prototype.
+(90 minute YouTube course + design files): https://www.freecodecamp.org/news/ui-ux-design-tutorial-from-zero-to-hero-with-wireframe-prototype-figma/

+2. How one grad student went from weekend hackathons to CTO of a 20-person startup in just 3 years.
+Yacine's story is a wild ride, and is jam-packed with insights about software and business.
+(1 hour read): https://www.freecodecamp.org/news/from-hackathon-to-cto-in-3-years/

+3. The Model-View-Controller architecture pattern powers most modern websites.
+Here's how it works, explained in plain English.
+(5 minute read): https://www.freecodecamp.org/news/model-view-architecture/

+4. What is an API?
+How do APIs work?
+This API cheat sheet will answer these questions.
+It will also show you how to choose the right testing tools to keep your APIs fast and responsive.
+(5 minute read): https://www.freecodecamp.org/news/what-is-an-api-and-how-to-test-it/

+5. Why you should learn SQL – even if you're not a developer.
+(7 minute read): https://www.freecodecamp.org/news/why-learn-sql/

 1. The Docker Handbook.
 This full-length Docker book is rich with code examples.
 It will teach you all about containerization, custom Docker images and online registries, and how to work with multiple containers using Docker Compose. (free full-length book you can read in your browser): https://www.freecodecamp.org/news/the-docker-handbook/

 2. Learn Object-Oriented Programming in C++.
 Saldina is an experienced C++ developer, and she'll teach you about access modifiers, constructors, encapsulation, abstraction, inheritance, polymorphism, and more.
 (90 minute YouTube course): https://www.freecodecamp.org/news/learn-object-oriented-programming-oop-in-c-full-video-course/